Sdm1984/Employee-Management-System/README.md

 # Employee-Management-System

 ### Purpose
-A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Create a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## User Story
 AS A business owner